 Being submerged is an experience of floating weightlessly through space, if only for a short time.
 The swimmer closes her eyes and parts her lips slightly, appearing calm and serene.
 Her time underwater before she runs out of breath is finite, but she lives in the moment.

-Underwater photographs tend to obscure the human form; the body appears ghostlike.
+Underwater photographs tend to obscure the human form; the body is indefinite and ghostlike.
 Water is both endlessly powerful and easily influenced.
 The swimmer can change the water’s appearance with the weight of her body, but the water is able to transform her as well.